The Propylaia viewed from the Areopagus.

-A fourth very similar marble head of Pericles, made for a statue rather than as a bust, was found on the Greek island of Lesbos and is now in the Altes Museum, Berlin (see photo right).
+A marble head of Pericles, made for a statue rather than as a bust, is very similar to the examples in the Brtitish Museum and Museo Pio-Clementino.
+It was found on the Greek island of Lesbos and is now in the Altes Museum, Berlin (see photo right).

 Museum label: "Roman, after an original from around 430 BC"